mattmull42/unrolled_demosaicking/README.md

 ## Installation

-All the code run in Python 3.9+ and rely on classical Python libraries (numpy, scikit image, torch, matplotlib).
+All the code run in Python 3.9+ and rely on classical Python libraries (numpy, scikit image, torch, matplotlib, ...).
 The code is proposed in a Pytorch Lightning class for convenience in training, testing and predicting.
 However, it is easily possible to get only the network which is written in pure Pytorch.
 It is recommended to use a **virtual environment** to run the code.

 ```
 git clone --recurse-submodules https://github.com/mattmull42/unrolled_demosaicking